3-Day Warsaw Itinerary: A SightSeeing Guide by JetSettingFools.com

 Mermaid Statue, Warsaw's protector, in Old Town Market Square in Warsaw, Poland

 Start your day by wandering the cobblestone lanes of Warsaw’s Old Town.
 Enter the Old Town from the north through the Barbican, remnants of the wall that once encircled the city.
 Make your way into the Old Town Market Square, which dates to the 13th century and features a statue of Warsaw’s unique guardian: A sword-wielding mermaid.
-(Take note of how many times her image appears in the city throughout the remainder of your stay…she’s quite popular!)
+Take note of how many times her image appears in the city throughout the remainder of your stay…she’s quite popular!

 Warsaw Castle Square

 The vast Castle Square is dominated by the Royal Castle.
-The castle was the royal residence from the 16th century and where the country’s constitution was signed in 1791.
-The castle, which was rebuilt after the war, houses an art museum that includes works by Rembrandt.
-In the center of Castle Square is the towering Sigismund’s Column.
-The column was first erected in 1644 in honor of King Sigismund III Vasa, who relocated the country’s capital from Krakow to Warsaw.
+The impressive structure was the royal residence from the 16th century and where Poland’s constitution was signed in 1791.
+The castle, which was also rebuilt after the war, houses an art museum that includes works by Rembrandt.

 Royal Route Warsaw